T

 PaceStandard

-This 5-day itinerary for Bucharest blends historical exploration with cultural immersion and vibrant nightlife.
-You'll discover the charm of the Old Town, marvel at grand architecture like the Palace of the Parliament and the Romanian Athenaeum, and relax in beautiful parks.
-The itinerary balances visits to key museums with opportunities to experience local cuisine and Bucharest's dynamic evening scene, offering a comprehensive taste of the Romanian capital.
+This 5-day itinerary for Bucharest blends historical exploration with vibrant nightlife and architectural discovery, perfect for couples seeking a mid-tier travel experience.
+You'll wander through the charming Old Town, marvel at the immense Palace of the Parliament, and discover hidden Art Nouveau gems.
+Enjoy traditional Romanian cuisine, relax in beautiful parks, and soak in the city's lively atmosphere.
+The itinerary balances iconic landmarks with local experiences, offering a comprehensive taste of Bucharest.

 Day 1 · Bucharest